arpitbbhayani/articles/blogs/abc.md

 ## Compression

-When working with larger images and greater color depth, the size of raw file can become really really huge and is not possible to transmit it over internet connection.
-To remedy this, compressed image formats were developed which as you guessed, compresses the pixel information keeping file sizes fairly small making it efficient to transmit it over standard internet connection.
+When working with larger images and greater color depth, the size of raw file can become really really big and it becomes impossible to transmit it over standard internet connection.
+To remedy this, compressed image formats were developed which, as you would have guessed, compresses the pixel information keeping file sizes fairly small making it efficient for transmission.

-There are two types of compression techniques
+There are two types of compression techniques:

 ### Lossy Compression
 Lossy compression creates smaller files by discarding excess image data from the original image.
 It removes details that are too small for the human eye to differentiate [15], resulting in close approximations of the original image, although not an exact duplicate